StigNygaard/lastfm-widgets/services/README.md

 | `proxy_use` | No | If set to `mem`, the *in-memory* proxy-cache is used.
 Otherwise *Deno KV* proxy-cache is used (default and generally recommended).                                          |
 | `webpage_show` | No | If set to `demo`, the demo-page is shown on the deployed site.
 Otherwise a "promotion page" pointing to [the official demo site/page](https://lastfm-widgets.stignygaard.deno.net/) is shown (default and recommended). |

-To avoid confusion about where the official demo-page for the widget is located, I appreciate if you only enable that temporary on your deployments for test and verification.
+To avoid confusion about where the official demo-page for the widget is located, I appreciate if you for public deployments, only enable demo-page *temporarily* for test and verification.

 ### Local development